udacity/ud406/2-4Prototypes/2.4.05-Solution-DebugCameraControls/README.md

-# Add Debug Platforms
+# Add Debug Camera Controls

-After the challenge of letting GigaGal land on platforms, it's time to give GigaGal something more interesting to jump on.
-Follow the TODOs to add more platforms to the game and create your own jumping challenge!
+So now we can build levels that are as large as we want, but it's a bit of a pain that if we want to check out the bits of the level that are far away from GigaGal's spawn point, we need to actually walk GigaGal over there.

+Let's fix that by adding some debug camera controls to allow the camera to move independently of GigaGal.

+Check out the TODOs in the course code to add debug camera controls!